-- (b) sensitive information relating to the supervisory functions is appropriately handled within the organisation; - (c) they employ only persons with appropriate qualifications, integrity and professional skills to carry out the supervisory functions; - (d) contravention of a relevant requirement by a relevant person they are responsible for supervising renders that person liable to effective, proportionate and dissuasive disciplinary measures under their rules. - 211.
+- (b) sensitive information relating to the supervisory functions is appropriately handled within the organisation; - (c) they employ only persons with appropriate qualifications, integrity and professional skills to carry out the supervisory functions; - (d) contravention of a relevant requirement by a relevant person they are responsible for supervising renders that person liable to effective, proportionate and dissuasive disciplinary measures under their rules. - (e) potential conflicts of interest within the organisation are appropriately handled - 211.
 In compliance with reg.
 47(1), supervisory authorities (including self-regulatory organisations) must make up to date information available on money laundering and terrorist financing.
 You are advised to refer to your supervisory authority's website and keep abreast of regulatory updates that are made available to you.
 The information a supervisory authority provides must include: - (a) information on the money laundering and terrorist financing practices the supervisory authority considers apply to those relevant persons that it supervises; - (b) a description of indications which may suggest that a transfer of criminal funds is taking place at the Bar; - (c) a description of the circumstances in which the supervisory authority considers that there is a high risk of money laundering or terrorist financing (reg.
 47(2)).